14790897/-IQEQ-Tester-GPT4/README.md

 ## User's Guide

-1. Copy and paste the prompt in JSON format into your GPT-4 model.
-2.
+1. Copy and paste the [prompt](./IQEQ-Test.json) in JSON format into your GPT-4 model.
-2. Follow the commands in the prompt, such as selecting a test type, answering questions, etc. 3.
+2. Follow the commands in the prompt, such as selecting a test type, answering questions, etc.
 3. After completing the test, get your score and score explanation.

 ## Caution